The Janssen Way

 Partnering for Lifelong Learning in Healthcare (LLH)

-Through the Janssen Way, we aim to contribute to high quality, unbiased and transparent education in true partnership with the medical community, and ensure that important new medical advances are discussed in a variety of settings, from international congresses to smaller educational meetings. .
+Through The Janssen Way, we aim to contribute to high quality education in true partnership with the medical community, and ensure that important new medical advances are discussed in a variety of settings, from international congresses to smaller educational meetings.

-Strict company principles and compliance requirements ensure that this happens in an unbiased transparent way, setting out clear procedures on interactions with individual healthcare professionals, as well as those with medical societies and institutions.
+Strict company principles and compliance requirements ensure we set out clear procedures on interactions with individual healthcare professionals, as well as those with medical societies and institutions.

 For Janssen, there are three types of activities.